-Students may initiate an appeal to these alternative dismissals in writing, by following the deadlines outlined in the dismissal letter, usually within six business days after the date of notice.
+Students may initiate an appeal to this alternative dismissal in writing, by following the deadlines outlined in the dismissal letter.
 Students who do not appeal the alternative dismissal by the deadline, will have all classes dropped from any subsequent terms in which they are enrolled.
 Appeals are made in writing to the director of the program (for M.B.A. students, send to the GSM associate dean).
-The director has six business days to review the request and respond to the student in writing.
+The director has three business days to review the request and respond to the student in writing.
 If the dismissal is upheld by the director of the program, the student has three business days to further appeal any dismissal in writing to the associate dean. (for M.B.A. students, the second appeal is sent to the executive associate dean, who will also respond in three business days).
 If needed, a third appeal may be sent in writing to the dean of the Graduate School of Management.
-The dean will respond in writing within six business days.
+The dean will respond in writing within three business days.
 The dean of the Graduate School of Management’s decision is final.
 If the dismissal is upheld, all classes will be dropped from any subsequent enrolled terms.